Company Formation in DMCC – Dubai Multi Commodities Centre5 April 2017 Category : Free Zones

-2. Affordable company setup costs: Entrepreneurs can start a business in Dubai Multi Commodities Centre for under AED 100,000.
+2. DMCC company setup cost: DMCC company formation costs less than AED 100,000.
 This includes business registration fee, flexi-desk package and share capital which can be withdrawn later – everything you need to get started.

-3. Easy setup and registration: DMCC company registration is simple.
+3. Easy setup and registration: The DMCC business setup is simple.
 Your initial application can be completed online and you will only be physically required to meet with free zone authorities once to sign the required legal documents.
 It is a good idea to work with a business setup expert at this stage to ensure all the paperwork is correct.
 Once complete, your new free zone company should be up and running in a little over two weeks.

 4. Wide variety of business types welcomed: One of DMCC’s biggest draws is that it allows entrepreneurs to undertake a wide array of business activities without the need for a local sponsor.
 Aside from restricted activities such as real estate and manpower supply, there are few barriers to the type of business you can set up.
 Today in fact, Dubai Multi Commodities Centre is home to more than 13,000 businesses from industries as varied as agriculture, energy and financial services to diamonds, gold and base metals.

 5. Auditing and bookkeeping requirements: DMCC’s strict bookkeeping requirements make it one of the most respected free zones among banks and other professional institutions.
 However, while regulations may be tight, that’s not to say they are complex.
 There is no requirement for DMCC Free Zone businesses to file accounts, while audits – which must be completed annually at the time of licence renewal – can be submitted via an automated online portal.